-We take for granted the power that play has on our children’s growth and development.
+We take for granted the importance of play for our children’s growth and development.

 Often times parents are so focused on early academics, scheduling play dates, setting up Pinterest worthy crafts, enrolling their kids in organized sports, and entertaining them with flashy “educational” toys.

 It makes sense that many parents get sucked into this as this is what our society has come to place above free and unstructured play.

 We need to understand the importance of play for our kids.

 It is how they develop the cognitive, social and emotional skills that allow them to succeed in all things.
 In a recent clinical report by the American Academy of Pediatrics (AAP) titled “The Power of Play: A Pediatric Role in Enhancing Development in Young Children” the abstract states play is “a singular opportunity to promote the social-emotional, cognitive, language, and self-regulation skills that build executive function and a prosocial brain.”

 So this concept is no joke.

 The American Academy of Pediatrics is actually having to PRESCRIBE AND ADVOCATE for play.

 This is what the AAP is recommending pediatricians do:

 - Advocate for the protection of unstructured play because of it’s proven benefits in the development of motor skills that have lifelong benefits (such as preventing obesity, hypertension, and type 2 diabetes)